Panzer III: Background

 At the time, German (non-light) tanks were expected to carry out one of two primary tasks when assisting infantry in breakthroughs, exploiting gaps in the enemy lines where opposition had been removed, moving through and attacking the enemy's unprotected lines of communication and the rear areas.
 The first task was direct combat against other tanks and other armoured vehicles, requiring the tank to fire armour piercing (AP) shells.

 On January 11, 1934, following specifications laid down by Heinz Guderian, the Army Weapons Department drew up plans for a medium tank with a maximum weight of 24000 kg and a top speed of 35 km/h.
 It was intended as the main tank of the German Panzer divisions, capable of engaging and destroying opposing tank forces, and was to be paired with the Panzer IV, which was to fulfill the second use: dealing with anti-tank guns and infantry strong points, such as machine-gun nests, firing high-explosive shells at such soft targets.
-Such supportive tanks designed to operate with friendly infantry against the enemy generally were heavier and carried more armour.
+Such supportive tanks designed to operate with friendly infantry against the enemy were generally heavier and carried more armour.

 The direct infantry-support role was to be provided by the turret-less Sturmgeschütz assault gun, which mounted a short-barrelled gun on a Panzer III chassis.